EpsilonSolutions/netscaler-command-reference/docs/authentication/authentication-oauthaction/authentication-oauthaction.md

 <b>stateflag</b>

 <b>authorizationEndpoint</b>
 Authorization endpoint/url to which unauthenticated user will be redirected.
 Netscaler appliance redirects user to this endpoint by adding query parameters including clientid.
+If this parameter not specified then as default value we take Token Endpoint/URL value.
+Please note that Authorization Endpoint or Token Endpoint is mandatory for oauthAction

 <b>tokenEndpoint</b>
 URL to which OAuth token will be posted to verify its authenticity.
 User obtains this token from Authorization server upon successful authentication.
 Netscaler appliance will validate presented token by posting it to the URL configured